- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of file system corruption on data integrity, it is important to regularly backup data to an external storage device or cloud service.
 Additionally, performing regular file system checks and maintenance, such as running disk checks or using tools provided by the NAS manufacturer, can help identify and repair any file system issues before they lead to data corruption.

-Although NAS LinkStation LS-WSX500L/R1 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS-WSX500L/R1 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -